conseg/PQCinBlock/README.md

 ├── main.py               # Main script orchestrating all steps
 ├── README.md             # This documentation file
 ├── requirements.txt      # Required Python dependencies
-├── run_benchmark_and_simulator.sh     # Runs all experiments described in the paper ├── run_benchmark_only.sh # Run all algorithms, but no simulations
+├── run_benchmark_and_simulator.sh     # Runs all experiments described in the paper (v1)
+├── run_benchmark_only.sh # Run all algorithms, but no simulations
 ├── run_simulator_only.sh # Run only the simulator using data from an input file ├── save.py               # Result saving functions
 ├── simulator.py          # BlockSim interface and execution with collected data ├── utils.py              # Auxiliary utility functions
+├── Storage_Analysis_Charts.py  # Auxiliary chart generation script tailored to storage analysis
 ```

 ## Requirements